 Kneeling office chairs – As the name implies these office chairs position their user so that they are kneeling, which transitions weight away from the lower back while also ensuring a more upright posture.

-Exercise bike office chairs – These chairs tend to combine a seat with a pedal unit that allows the sitter to work on their leg muscles and keep their circulation up while working.
+Exercise bike office chairs – Exercise bike office chairs tend to combine a seat with a pedal unit that allows the sitter to work on their leg muscles and keep their circulation up while working.
 They are naturally a more expensive office chair option.

 The vast majority of office chairs on the market today are finished in either a mesh or leather (real or faux) upholstery, and the truth is both bring their own strengths and weaknesses.